Connect with us!

 If you haven't brought your own bicycle, there is one major rental shop near Handkerchief Shoals Inn.

-The Chatham Hood Bikes is close to the Harwich access point, with a wide selection of bikes for every age and skill level.
+Chatham Hood Bikes is close to the Harwich access point, with a wide selection of bikes for every age and skill level.

 Image may be subject to copyright